ajantaju/F4FEVR/README.md

 Run Fallout 4 VR once and change setting:

-  -Item highlighting set to OFF
+  - Item highlighting set to OFF

-  -Character lighting set to OFF
+  - Character lighting set to OFF

-  -TAA set to ON
+  - TAA set to ON

 Copy DLC from Fallout 4 To Fallout 4VR.

-  -in /data/ folder copy all 32 files that start with DLC
+  - in /data/ folder copy all 32 files that start with DLC

 Run Wabbajack.

-  -Find F4FEVR and install into same hard drive where Fallout 4VR is (Make new folder "WabbaF4FEVR" to disks root)
+  - Find F4FEVR and install into same hard drive where Fallout 4VR is (Make new folder "WabbaF4FEVR" to disks root)

-  -Hope that it just works.
+  - Hope that it just works.

 Open folder where you installed.